MihaelMihov/CurrencyConverter/README.md

 Endpoint is configured as follows:
-*parameters marked in {} are specified by the end user http://localhost:8080/trip/{ starting country}/{budget per country}/{total budget}/{Initial currency}
+*parameters marked in {} are specified by the end user http://localhost:8080/trip/{ Starting country}/{Budget per country}/{Total budget}/{Input Currency}

 The number of round trips is calculated first: Round trips = TotalBudget / neighbors count (Currently neighbors count is 5)

 Total budget per country is determined according to the following formula: Total budget per country = (round trips * budget per country)

+If there is leftover, it is always returned in the original currency.

 Once total budget per country is calculated , it is the external API's job to convert this budget into the local currency of each neighbor and display the results.

-See example output below: (Results are calculated as per the formulas above)
+See example output below: (Results are calculated as per the formulas above) You can experiment by changing the input currency, total budget, budget per country etc.

 http://localhost:8080/trip/Turkey/100/1200/EUR